 Mike Dempsey met with Amanda Dumond, the HTO manager.
 She was asked about any local ocean concerns that DFO may assist with.
 She mentioned again the reduction in a char run in the Coppermine River around freeze-up and the changing dynamics of the spring river break up.
 The HTO is working with Kristina Brown’s Coppermine river study and Tracey Loewen’s Chars and Cods project.
 Kristina Brown works out of DFO’s Institute of Ocean Sciences in Sidney, BC and Tracey Loewen works for DFO’s Freshwater Institute in Winnipeg MB.
 A meeting was also made with project officer Tannis Bolt at the KIA lands office.
 She was given an update on CROW.
-Later, presentations on ocean science and CROW were given to the grades 7, 9 and 9 science classes at Kugluktuk High school.
+Later, presentations on ocean science and CROW were given to the grades 7, 8 and 9 science classes at Kugluktuk High school.

-NWS patrols The Kugluktuk Rangers took the CROW gear on their May NWS patrol to lady Franklin Point (PIN-3).
+NWS patrols The Kugluktuk Rangers took the CROW gear on their May NWS patrol to Lady Franklin Point (PIN-3).
 They conducted 3 stations across Dolphin and Union Strait on 7 May 2019.
+Rangers conducting sampling during NWS patrol were : Sgt Roger Hitkolok

+MCpl David Enogaloak

+Cpl Eric Hitkolok

-Information collected here assists with understanding ocean circulation in Coronation and Queen Maud gulfs.
+Rgr Gustin Adjun Information collected here assists with understanding ocean circulation in Coronation and Queen Maud gulfs.
 This data augments information from a year round subsurface mooring nearby that collects

 ocean current, temperature and salinity data.
-The Rangers have been going out on their own and collecting data for DFO in this area since 2016.
+The Rangers have been collecting CROW data, without accompanying science advisors, in this area since 2015.

 Paulatuk